 Dermabrasion can be performed separately or in combination with other procedures to achieve better results (such as chemical peeling or facelifting).

-While dermabrasion is performed on a small skin area (problem area) or on the entire face, microdermabrasion is suitable for the face, neck, shoulders, chest, and back.
+While dermabrasion is performed on a small skin area (problem area), microdermabrasion is suitable for the entire face, neck, shoulders, chest, and back.
 If the area for correction is larger, dermabrasion can be performed in several stages, while microdermabrasion can be done at once.

-The duration of the single session (dermabrasion or microdermabrasion) is within 30 to 60 minutes.
-Dermabrasion can only be administrated a doctor’s office, depending on the condition of the patient.
+The duration of the single session (dermabrasion or microdermabrasion) is 30 to 60 minutes.
+Dermabrasion can only be administrated at a dermatologist’s office, depending on the condition of the patient.

-For dermabrasion, it takes an average of 7 to 30 days for the complete skin regeneration (reepithelization), so patients should not be exposed to direct sunlight during this entire period.
+For dermabrasion, it takes an average of 7 to 30 days for the complete skin regeneration (reepithelization), so people should not be exposed to direct sunlight during this entire recovery period.
 The recovery period following a microdermabrasion session is usually 1-2 days.

 To perform the dermabrasion procedure, the specialist uses a diamond particle ‘sander’ or a coarse brush with a rotating tip to remove the superficial dermal layers.

-This treatment is conducted under local anesthesia or complete anesthesia, depending on the size of the treated area and the general health status of the patient.
+This procedure is conducted under local anesthesia or complete anesthesia, depending on the size of the treated area and the general health status of the patient.

 Microdermabrasion uses diamond or crystal tips for gentle skin exfoliation.

-Consult your doctor for the most appropriate procedure for your particular skin condition.
-Not everyone obtains the desired results after a dermabrasion because the procedure is not appropriate for the most skin conditions.
+Consult your licensed skin practitioner for the most appropriate procedure for your particular skin issue.
+Not everyone obtains the desired results after a dermabrasion because the procedure is not appropriate for the most skin issues.
 The abrasion is really intense and the side effects may take a long time to completely heal.
-On the other hand, microdermabrasion is the least aggressive deep exfoliation technique, which is not related to adverse side effects.
+On the other hand, microdermabrasion is the least aggressive deep exfoliation technique, and is not related to adverse side effects.